microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/MotionControllers-GrabMechanics/README.md

 # How do I Make My Own?
 - Add a Grabber.cs script to an object that does the grabbing.
 (This is often a controller, but may sometimes be a cursor or pointer object.)
 Make sure to add a RigidBody and a collider to this same object.
 Set the trigger to true.
+- In the hierarchy, go into the [MRTK]MixedRealityCameraParent dropdown, and find a child called Controllers.
+This gameObject has a script attached called ControllerVisualizer.cs.
+Make sure your controller prefab is dragged into the public variable for Left Controller Override and Right Controller Override.
 - Add a Grabbable_[X].cs script to the object that will be picked up.
 Make sure to also add a Rigidbody and Collider to this object.
 - On the grabbable object, you can also add ScalableObject.cs, ThrowableObject.cs and UsableObject.cs (as needed).
 See chart for recommended combinations.